junxit/us-congress-bills-111/metadata.md

 - 2010-07-22 — Placed on the House Calendar, Calendar No. 224.
 - 2010-07-22 — Reported by the Committee on House Administration.
 H. Rept.
 111-561.
 - 2010-07-22 — Reported by the Committee on House Administration.
 H. Rept.
 111-561.
+- 2010-12-15 — Considered under suspension of the rules. (consideration: CR H8492-8495)
+- 2010-12-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5493.
+- 2010-12-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-15 — Mr. Faleomavaega moved to suspend the rules and pass the bill, as amended.
+- 2010-12-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8492-8493)
+- 2010-12-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8492-8493)
+- 2010-12-15 — The title of the measure was amended.
+Agreed to without objection.